DBGate Sample 17 - Budget Request

 This sample has constant default values configured in the xls.handlers table.

-You generate default values depending on an actual user also.
+You can generate default values based on the current user as well.

 Default and Conditional Formatting

-This sample uses two types of formatting rules:
+This sample employs two types of formatting rules:

 You can use the SaveToDB add-in to save Excel table formats.
-Use the Save, Save Table Format menu item.
+Just select the Save, Save Table Format menu item.

-DBGate loads Excel formats for the first connection only.
+DBGate loads Excel formats only for the first connection.
 It hides hidden columns and sets column number formats.

-For the second type of format, the DBGate client loads such formats every time.
+For the second type of format, the DBGate client loads these formats every time.

-You can use a free version of the SaveToDB add-in to convert Excel conditional formatting to such formats.
+You can use the free version of the SaveToDB add-in to convert Excel conditional formatting to these formats.

-This form contains the total column calculated by the formula defined in the s17.usp_request procedure.
+This form includes a total column calculated by the formula defined in the s17.usp_request procedure.

-Note that DBGate supports Excel formulas that use column names and JavaScript-supported operators.
+Note that DBGate supports Excel formulas that use column names and JavaScript-compatible operators.

 Embedding Forms

-To embed the form, add db.css to the head, db.js at the bottom, and place the control like this:
+To embed the form, add db.css to the head, db.js at the bottom, and place the control as follows:

 <div class="db-control" data-app="dbgate" data-url="v4/mssql-171/en-us/usp_request"></div>